Elijah Hamilton

 Elijah Hamilton (born May 13, 1998) is an American professional football cornerback.
 He played college football at Vanderbilt University and Louisiana Tech University.
 He also played for the Miami Dolphins and Green Bay Packers of the National Football League (NFL).

 College career

-Hamilton was a member of the for the Vanderbilt Commodores for four seasons.
+Hamilton was a member of the Vanderbilt Commodores for four seasons.
 He finished his career at Vanderbilt with 36 Tackles in 38 games played.
 In 2021, Hamilton transferred to Louisiana Tech.
 He finished the 2021 season with 23 Tackles in 12 games played.

 Professional career

 Miami Dolphins

 After going undrafted in the 2022 NFL draft, Hamilton signed with the Miami Dolphins on April 30, 2022.
 He was released on August 29, 2022.

 St. Louis Battlehawks (first stint)

 On November 16, 2022, Hamilton was selected by the St. Louis Battlehawks of the XFL.
 In eight games, Hamilton recorded 13 total tackles during the 2023 XFL season.
 He was released from his contract on August 21, 2023.